joonasrooben/NLP-text2emoji/README.md

 | 18 | 😜     |        0.988 |     0.952 |   **0.97** |        0.047 |     **0.038** |      **0.042** |
 | 19 | 👀     |        0.864 |     0.815 |      0.839 |         0.18 |     0.204 |      0.191 |

+The tendencies between the training datasets in case of tf-idf are very similar to BERT case.

 **Evaluation by emoji definitions**

+We decided to evaluate the goodness of the predictor also in a way to predict an emoji to the definition of the emoji.
+We can see the result in the table below:

 |    | Gold   | Tf-idf_twitter |Tf-idf_MC_20|BERT_MC_20 | BERT_twitter | Line  |
 |---:|:-------|:---------|:-----------|:-------------|:----------|:----------------------------------------------------------------|